TickTeam/guide-tt/android_app/7_how_to_choose_app_theme.md

 2. Tap the gear-shaped icon in the upper-right corner.

-3. Tap “Theme” to select a theme.
+3. Tap "Theme" to select a theme.